somleng/somleng-project/public/policy_documents/Privacy_Policy.md

 ## Applicable Laws

-Somleng is an open source [Digital Public Good](https://digitalpublicgoods.net/registry/somleng.html) which is deployed in a number of different countries around the world.
-It is incumbant on the entity that deploys and runs Somleng to adhere to the applicable privacy laws in their country.
+[Somleng](https://digitalpublicgoods.net/r/somleng) and [OpenEWS](https://digitalpublicgoods.net/r/openews) are open-source [Digital Public Goods](https://digitalpublicgoods.net/) that may be deployed in various countries around the world.
+It is the responsibility of the entity that deploys and operates these platforms to comply with all applicable data protection and privacy laws in their respective jurisdictions.

 ### Somleng as a Service

-Somleng as a Service (available at [https://app.somleng.org/users/sign_up](https://app.somleng.org/users/sign_up)) is a service made available to organizations and individuals who don't want to manage their own Somleng infrastructure.
-This service is run by Chatterbox Solutions, which is registered in the Kingdom of Cambodia.
+[Somleng as a Service](https://app.somleng.org/users/sign_up) is a hosted version of Somleng, provided by Chatterbox Solutions for organizations and individuals who prefer not to manage their own Somleng infrastructure.
+Chatterbox Solutions is a company registered in the Kingdom of Cambodia and operates this service in accordance with all applicable privacy laws.

-Chatterbox Solutions adheres to all applicable privacy laws in relation to running Somleng as a Service.
+### OpenEWS as a Service

+[OpenEWS as a Service](https://open-ews.org) is a hosted version of the OpenEWS platform, also operated by Chatterbox Solutions.
+As with Somleng as a Service, Chatterbox Solutions ensures that OpenEWS as a Service complies with relevant data protection and privacy regulations applicable within the jurisdictions in which it operates.

 # Children's Privacy